Angular-Dynamic-Hooks/Documentation/documentation/configuration.md

 You can configure components to lazy-load only when its corresponding hook appears in the content.
 This reduces the initial bundle size and saves bandwidth if the hook does not appear at all.

-To enable this feature, you need to use a `LazyLoadComponentConfig` when setting up your hook parsers:
+To enable this feature, you need to use a <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L157" target="_blank">`LazyLoadComponentConfig`</a> when setting up your hook parsers:

 ```ts
 interface LazyLoadComponentConfig {